seun-ogunjimi/inferno-db/README.md

     ```sh
     java -jar target/inferno-db-1.0.0.jar --server-port=9090 --max-file-size=1024 --max-memory-size=1024 --compaction-threshold=2
     ```
+    - The above command will start the server on port 9090 with a max file size of 1KB, max memory size of 1KB, and a compaction threshold of 2.

+### Configuration

+Inferno DB can be configured using commandline variables.
+The following variables are available:

 - `server-port` - The port on which the server will run.
 Default is 9090.
 - `max-file-size` - The maximum size of a file before a rollover.
 Default is 10,485,760 bytes.
 (10M)
 - `max-memory-size` - The maximum size of the in-memory buffer per write/read.
 Default is 1024 bytes.
 (1KB)
 - `compaction-threshold` - The number of files(max-file-size) after which a compaction will be triggered.
-Default is
+Default is 2

 ## Usage